 Streaming on mobile devices

-Similar to expanding multiroom capabilities, there’s nothing to stop you from signing up for a second (or third) account to keep passes separate, but if more than two people want to watch shows from the same pass at the same time, you’ll need to get another account or pass, which adds up.
+Similar to expanding multiroom capabilities, there’s nothing to stop you from signing up for a second (or third) account to keep TV memberships separate.
+But if more than two people want to watch shows from the same NOW TV membership at the same time, you’ll need to get another account or pass, which adds up.

-Sky Go — free for all Sky customers — lets you register up to two devices, and you can watch them simultaneously.
+Sky Go is free for all Sky customers.
+It lets you register up to two devices, and you can watch them simultaneously.
 It supports both live and on-demand TV, including any extra content you pay for, like Sky Cinema or Sky Sports.

 Watching through Sky Go does not count toward your multiroom limits, so between Sky Go and Sky Q Mini, you can watch TV on four devices at the same time for free.

 Sign up for Sky Go Extra, which is free for multiroom customers, and you can watch on up to four devices (so six simultaneous screens, including the two Sky Q Mini boxes if you’re on multiroom) at the same time.
 You’ll also be able to download programmes to watch when you’re not connected to the internet.